w3f/General-Grants-Program/grants/speculative/club_messaging.md

 While Ethereum Whisper support number 1 and 2 in the above list; Number 3 needs something like ElastOS Carrier or something similar, such as lower API like The RLPx Transport Protocol.
-Peer to peer offline messaging and storage server can be implemented on top of #3.
+Peer to peer offline messaging and storage server can be implemented on top of Number 3.
+Number 4 and 5 is handled by WebRTC while the WebRTC connection is setup by on line peer to peer messaging.

 ### 2. Turn server
 The term stands for Traversal Using Relay NAT, and it is a protocol for relaying network traffic.